HDB Eligibility Conditions for the Vales EC Launch . Singapore

 * Resale flat bought under the CPF Housing Grant Scheme

-If you belong to any of the above categories, you may apply to buy a unit at the Parc Canberra EC launch on condition that a 5-year period (excluding any period of subletting of the whole flat) has lapsed from the #date of taking possession of the previous flat to date of application for the new EC.
+If you belong to any of the above categories, you may apply to buy a unit at the North Gaia EC launch on condition that a 5-year period (excluding any period of subletting of the whole flat) has lapsed from the #date of taking possession of the previous flat to date of application for the new EC.

 # The date of taking possession refers to following dates: